 Improving student outcomes

-The Jack Carney Family Foundation along with Connecting Generations invites you to volunteer as a mentor in our after-school reading program.
-Now more than ever, our elementary students would benefit from extended instruction in the Fall.
+The Jack Carney Family Foundation along with Connecting Generations invites you to volunteer as a mentor in our after school tutoring program.
+Now more than ever, our elementary students would benefit from additional instruction and mentoring after school.

-In collaboration with our partners we support after school programs to elementary students
+In collaboration with our partners, we support after school programs for elementary students.

 Reading is Fun - damental!

 The Jack Carney Family Foundation supports teachers, tutors and students; our goal is to improve students reading proficiency in first grade through third grade.
-Your contribution will go directly to stipend teachers in our after- school and summer reading programs.
+Your contribution will go directly to fund after school and summer tutoring/mentoring programs.